fossasia/eventyay-tickets/src/pretix/plugins/socialauth/MEDIAWIKI_RATE_LIMITING.md

 This document describes the solution implemented to fix MediaWiki OAuth rate limiting issues in Eventyay-Tickets.

+**Fixes issue #796**: Customize "User Agent" for the HTTP client which we use for talking with wikimedia.org OAuth

 ## Problem

 The Eventyay-Tickets application was experiencing rate limiting when making OAuth requests to Wikimedia's OAuth endpoints (meta.wikimedia.org).
 This was causing authentication failures for users trying to log in with their MediaWiki accounts.